omarkhater-school/improved-clip/README.md

   ```bash
     pip install -r requirements.txt
   ```
-3. Create `config.py` with the following:
+3. [Optional] If you want to use the sagemaker training, and tuning, make sure to create `config.py` with the following:
   ```python
   role = <Your Sagemaker role>
   region = <Your AWS region>